-2) no member of the unclassified staff may, in the supervision or management of another unclassified staff member who is a member of his or her immediate family, give preferential or favored treatment.
+- 1) no member of the unclassified staff may participate, formally or informally, in the decision to hire, retain, grant tenure, promote, or determine the salary of a member of their immediate family. - 2) no member of the unclassified staff may, in the supervision or management of another unclassified staff member who is a member of their immediate family, give preferential or favored treatment.

-"Immediate family" means: (a) an unclassified staff member's spouse; and (b) any person who receives, directly or indirectly, more than one half of his or her support from an unclassified member or from whom an unclassified member receives, directly or indirectly, more than one half of his or her support.
+"Immediate family" means: (a) an unclassified staff member's spouse; and (b) any person who receives, directly or indirectly, more than one half of their support from an unclassified member or from whom an unclassified member receives, directly or indirectly, more than one half of their support.
 [UWS 8.02(9)]